ledlaux/pikoPD/README.md

 Automate building of **Pure Data patches** (`.pd`) into a **UF2** firmware using **HVCC compiler** and **Raspberry Pi Pico C/C++ SDK** using python script.

-The goal of the project is to develop  interface between the Raspberry Pi Pico, its peripherals (such as knobs, buttons, sensors), and PD, providing an interactive workflow for creating embedded audio and MIDI tools.
+This project provides a hardware abstraction layer linking the Raspberry Pi Pico and its peripherals to Pure Data, streamlining the creation of interactive embedded audio and MIDI tools.

 The core logic of the system has been implemented, although considerable amount of testing remains.
 Development is ongoing to expand features and hardware support.